-If payments under the Offer Bonds become subject to additional or increased taxes, other than the taxes and rates of such taxes prevailing on the Issue Date as a result of certain changes in law, rule or regulation or in the interpretation thereof, and such additional or increased rate of such tax cannot be avoided by use of reasonable measures available to the Issuer, the Issuer shall have the option, but not the obligation, to redeem the Offer Bonds in whole, but not in part, on any Interest Payment Date (having given not more than sixty (60) days' nor less than thirty (30) days' prior written notice to the Trustee and the Registrar and Paying Agent) at 100% of the face value of the Offer Bonds plus accrued interest thereon computed up to the date when the Offer Bonds shall be redeemed earlier than its Maturity Date, subject to the requirements of Applicable Law

-For a detailed discussion on Redemption for Taxation Reasons please refer to the section on "Description of the Offer Bonds - Redemption for Taxation Reasons".

-Change in Law or Circumstance

-If any provision of the Trust Agreement or any of the related documents is or shall become for any reason invalid, illegal or unenforceable to the extent that it shall become, for any reason, unlawful for the Issuer to give effect to its rights or obligations thereunder, or to enforce any provisions of the Trust Agreement or any of the related documents in whole or in part, or any law shall be introduced to prevent or restrain the performance by the parties hereto of their obligations under the Trust Agreement or any other related documents, the Issuer shall provide the Trustee an opinion of legal counsel confirming the foregoing, such legal counsel being from an internationally recognized law firm reasonably acceptable to the Trustee.
+For a detailed discussion on the Early Redemption Option please refer to the section on " Description of the Offer Bonds - Early Redemption Option " of this Prospectus.
+Redemption for Taxation Reasons If payments under the Offer Bonds become subject to additional or increased taxes other than the taxes and rates of such taxes prevailing on the Issue Date as a result of certain changes in law, rule or regulation, or in the interpretation thereof, and such additional or increased rate of such tax cannot be avoided by use of reasonable measures available to the Issuer, the Issuer shall have the option, but not the obligation, to redeem the Offer Bonds in whole, but not in part, on any Interest Payment Date (having given not more than sixty (60) days' nor less than thirty (30) days' prior written notice to the Trustee and the Registrar and Paying Agent) at 100% of the face value of the Offer Bonds plus accrued interest thereon computed up to the date when the Offer Bonds shall be redeemed earlier than the Maturity Date, subject to the requirements of Applicable Law.
+For a detailed discussion on Redemption for Taxation Reasonsplease refer to the section on "Description of the Offer Bonds - Redemption for Taxation Reasons".
+Redemption due to Change in Law or Circumstance If any provision of the Trust Agreement or any of the related documents is or shall become for any reason invalid, illegal or unenforceable to the extent that it shall become, for any reason, unlawful for the Issuer to give effect to its rights or obligations thereunder, or to enforce any provisions of the Trust Agreement orany of the related documents in whole or in part, or any law shall beintroduced to prevent or restrain the performance by the parties hereto of their obligations under the Trust Agreement or any other related documents, the Issuer shall provide the Trustee an opinion of legal counsel confirming the foregoing, such legal counsel being from an internationally recognized Philippine law firm reasonably acceptable to the Trustee.
 Thereupon the Trustee, upon notice to the Issuer, shall declare the principal of the Offer Bonds, including all accrued interest and other charges thereon, if any, to be immediately due and payable, and upon such declaration, the same shall be immediately due and payable without any pre-payment penalty, notwithstanding anything in the Trust Agreement or in the Offer Bonds to the contrary.

-For a detailed discussion on Redemption due to Change in Law or Circumstances please refer to the section on "Description of the Offer Bonds - Redemption due to Change in Law or Circumstances".
+For a detailed discussion on Redemption due to Change in Law or Circumstance please refer to the section on "Description of the Offer Bonds - Redemption due to Change in Law or Circumstance".
+Bond Rating The Offer Bonds have been rated PRS Aaa with a Stable Outlook by the PhilRatings on September 22, 2023.
+The rating is subject to regular annual reviews, or more frequently as market developments may dictate, for as long as the Offer Bonds are outstanding.